 Make Christmas Jewelry

-Edited by Rowan, Anonymous, Lynn, Eng and 3 others
+Edited by Rowan, Lynn, Eng, Robbi and 2 others

 It is that time of the year, where you feel the joy of Christmas in the air.
 The best way to embrace the Christmas spirit is by making your own Christmas Jewelry that will give you a cheerful Christmas look, and of course, by being good and jolly as well.
 Christmas themed jewelry with the merry colors of green, red, gold and white, will definitely add something special to your holiday outfit; it is like a warm addition to your look.
 Let us not forget that they can be great as gifts - the type of gifts that you would give to the special people you love and want to give them something you made yourself.
 If you are wondering about the options you have for Christmas jewelry (like bracelets, earrings, or rings), then you will enjoy the following steps, because in every step, we'll have something different, with the details on how to do it.